mtford90/siesta/docs/api.md

 <a name="new_module_collection..Collection"></a>
 ###new collection~Collection(name, opts)
-Given the name of a mapping and an options object describing the mapping, creating a Mapping object, install it and return it.
+Given the name of a mapping and an options object describing the mapping, creating a Model object, install it and return it.

 **Params**